Kanhaiyalal (actor): Career

 As he recalled in an interview, "An actor playing Motilal's father had not reported on the sets, so there was an opportunity to step into the breach.
 The dialogue I had to speak ran to a full sheet of foolscap paper.
 Almost everyone on the sets was ready to laugh at me trying to be an actor, but God helped me and I did my job."
 The film was Jhul Badn, written by K. M. Munshi (the founder of Bharatiya Vidya Bhavan), directed by Sarvottam Badami and starring Motilal and Sabita Devi.
-To his delight, his talkie debut fetched him a ten rupee increment as his salary rose to Rs 45 a month.
+To his delight, his talkie debut fetched him a ten-rupee increment as his salary rose to Rs 45 a month.
 "Another promotion I earned was to play grandfather instead of father.
 This was in Sadhana (Old), also by Sagar Movietone.
 My grandson Prem Adib was the hero of the film.
 That was my first big role after which I became 'acceptable'.
 I was quite young but I thus started playing old roles.
 And, down the years, I got older and older but my roles didn't grow younger and younger!"

 For Sadhana, he also wrote the dialogues and lyrics.
 In fact, it was while he was reading out the dialogues he had written that Chimanlal Desai, proprietor of Sagar, made him an offer to enact the role.
 "I must also put it on record that when the film was being made, quite a number of people thought I was bogus and withheld cooperation.
-However, the film was a big hit and achieved silver jubilee at Imperial Cinema."
+However, the film was a big hit and achieved a silver jubilee at Imperial Cinema."

 Getting frustrated at not getting the chance to direct a film, however, after Sadhana, Kanhaiyalal went home to Varanasi.
 When he returned to Bombay, it was with the understanding that he would help Virendra Desai (son of Sagar Movietone boss, Chimanlal Desai).
 He rewrote the dialogue of Sanskar and also its lyrics, but it came to naught.